chjj/epsilon-not/README.md

 # epsilon not

-My very minimalist PHP weblog.
-The repo is no longer maintained, but contains the last work I did on it.
+This is my very old, minimalist PHP weblog.
+It is no longer maintained, but contains the last work I did on it.

 There are 3 designs.
 2 of which never saw real use.